seanreed1111/sql-recipes/recipes.md

 +-------+
 ```

-## To deterMINe how many different drivers there are, use COUNT(DISTINCT):
+## To determine how many different drivers there are, use COUNT(DISTINCT):
 ```
 SELECT COUNT(DISTINCT name) FROM driver_log;
 ```